giampaolo/psutil/docs/api.rst

   .. method:: kill()

-    Kill the current process by using *SIGKILL* :term:`signal` preemptively checking whether PID has been reused.
+    Kill the current process by using *SIGKILL* signal preemptively checking whether PID has been reused.
     On UNIX this is the same as ``os.kill(pid, signal.SIGKILL)``.
     On Windows this is done by using `TerminateProcess`_.